Why Should I Be Concerned About Drug Side Effects?

 A black box warning means that medical studies indicate that the drug carries a significant risk of serious or even life-threatening adverse effects.
 It is the strongest alert the FDA can require.

-Even though the bold warning label is always printed on the manufacturer’s wholesale packaging, patients may never see a drug’s “black box” risks.
+Even though the bold warning label is always printed on the manufacturer's wholesale packaging, patients may never see the “black box” risks.

-Strong warning labels about the suicide risk associated with antidepressants are updated to add young adults ages 18 to 24.
-Antidepressents since 2004 have carried a “black box” warning about an increased risk of suicidal thoughts and actions in children and adolescents.
+Antidepressants since 2004 have carried the strongest warning about an increased risk of suicidal thoughts and actions in children and adolescents.
 The FDA says users of all ages should be closely monitored.

 Prescription drug abuse is now the nation's fastest-growing drug problem, according to the director of the White House Office of Drug Control Policy, as reported by Associated Press.